- 2kg boned shin or feather blade of beef, cut into 6 x 2½ cm thick steaks (ask your butcher to do this)

 A collection of long, thick, juicy stalks around a central, tender heart, celery ranges in…

-- 30 baby onion or shallots, peeled but left whole
+- 30 baby onions or shallots, peeled but left whole

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…